 About

 The Historical English Analysis and Research Tradition (HEART) Conference aims to gather specialists in English mediaeval language, literature, and culture.
-It will be held in person 11-12.04.2025 at the Faculty of Modern Languages in Warsaw.
 It offers a platform for interdisciplinary exchange on the research methods and new interpretations of the materials dated up to 1700.
+Its second edition will be held in person 16-17.04.2027 at the Faculty of Modern Languages in Warsaw.

 Organizing Committee